vikramkakkar/MayDay/README.md

 ## The Organisations behind MayDay

-The MayDay project is a fork of PanicButton which is an initiative of Amnesty International in collaboration with key advisors and partners including Frontline Defenders, iilab and the engine room.
+The MayDay project is a fork of MayDay which is an initiative of Amnesty International in collaboration with key advisors and partners including Frontline Defenders, iilab and the engine room.

 ## Technology Requirements